 - 1. Select photographs in the media view that you want to share.

 - 2. Do one of the following:

-- Select Share > Adobe Revel.
+- (Elements 12) Select Share > Private Web Album.
+This option lets you upload the media to a private album on Revel.

+- Select Share > Flickr

-- Select Share > SmugMug Gallery.
+- (Elements 12) Select Share > Twitter

-- Select Share > Flickr.
+- Select Share > SmugMug Gallery

 - 3. Enter your login details.

 - 4. Follow the onscreen instructions to upload your photographs to the site.